owasp-sbot/MGraph/docs/code/mgraph/mgraph-architecture-combined__jan-12.md

 ### Format-Specific Considerations

 Different formats have varying capabilities for representing relationships and metadata.
-MGraph-AI handles these differences through:
+MGraph-DB handles these differences through:

 1. **JSON Format**
    ```json